 Sports, and sports betting, are very popular in Canada.
 Hockey is, of course, the marquee sport in the country, but most American sports are also closely followed by Canadians.
 NFL games have been on tv in Canada for decades and most Canadians sports fans have a favorite U.S. team in addition to a favorite Canadian Football League (CFL) team.
 NBA basketball is a hit among many Canadians, with the Toronto Raptors being an obvious fan favorite, particularly after their 2019 NBA Championship.
 Lastly, the Blue Jays may play in Toronto but they are Canada’s MLB team, with all their games broadcast nationwide.

 Our friends to the north have a much different sports betting history and structure than we do here in America.
-Betting on sports is wildly popular in the country, but single-game wagering is not explicitly legal yet.
-It is not explicitly illegal either, so many Canadian bettors end up wagering with European bookmakers, and other offshore operators.
+Betting on sports is wildly popular in the country, but, until August 27, 2021, single-game wagering was not explicitly legal.
+It was not explicitly illegal either, so many Canadian bettors ended up wagering with European bookmakers and other offshore operators.

 Canada Passes C-218

 Efforts to legalize single-game betting in Canada have been ongoing for several years.
 The idea has been kicked around in Parliament since 2015 and before.
 One could argue that sports betting being legalized in the United States is what finally created the momentum to fully legalize sports betting in Canada.
 Similar to the U.S., the major sports leagues and other stakeholders who were once opposed to legalization changed their mind and publicly expressed their support for the bipartisan legislative efforts in Parliament.